-- The entrant has read, understands and accepts the terms and conditions within this handbook - If under 18, a parent or guardian has submitted the entry on the minors behalf - The submission is the entrants own unassisted work. - The entrant accepts as final, the judgment of the officers appointed by the Chief of Air Force to judge the competition. - The entrant hereby transfers their copyright and IP claims over the papers to the Air and Space Power Centre, - The entrant agrees to be published by the Air and Space Power Centre - The entrant acknowledges that only Australian Citizens or foreign military posted to Australian secondments that pass any pre flight requirements and medical assessments are eligible for the experience flight.
-If eligible the entrant accepts that they may have to fund their own travel to an agreed airbase/airfield/airport to redeem the experience flight. - The entrant acknowledges that should they not meet the security or medical requirements for the experience flight the cash prize and publication of the submission will be the only prize.
+- The entrant has read, understands, and accepts the terms and conditions within this handbook. - If under 18, a parent or guardian has submitted the entry on the minors behalf. - The submission is the entrants own unassisted work. - The entrant accepts as final, the judgment of the individuals appointed by the Chief of Air Force to judge the competition. - The entrant hereby transfers their copyright and IP claims over the papers to the Air and Space Power Centre. - The entrant agrees to be published by the Air and Space Power Centre.